 Goodfellow et al. say that: "another advantage of adversarial networks is that they can represent very sharp, even degenerate distributions" [4] which is the case for some NetFlow attributes.
-However, (the original) vanilla GANs [4]

-require the visible units to be differentiable, which is not the case for categorical attributes like IP addresses in NetFlow data.
-Further, vanilla GANs are sensitive to parameter tuning and their loss function often does not correlate with the quality of the generated data.
-Gulrajani et al. [12] show that Wasserstein GANs (WGANs), besides other advantages, are capable of modeling discrete distribu-
+However, (the original) vanilla GANs [4] require the visible units to be differentiable, which is not the case for categorical attributes like IP addresses in NetFlow data.
+Gulrajani et al. [12] show that Wasserstein GANs (WGANs), besides other advantages, are capable of modeling discrete distributions over a continuous latent space.

-- tions over a continuous latent space and that their loss function correlates with the quality of generated data.
 In contrast to vanilla GANs, WGANs [8] use the Earth Mover (EM) distance as a value function replacing the classifying discriminator network with a critic network estimating the EM distance.
-While the original WGAN approach uses weight clipping to guarantee differentiability - almost everywhere, Gulrajani et al. [12] improve training of WGANs by using gradient penalty as soft constrain to enforce the Lipschitz constraint.
-One research frontier in the area of GANs is to solve the issue of non-convergence [28].
+While the original WGAN approach uses weight clipping to guarantee differentiability almost everywhere, Gulrajani et al. [12] improve training of WGANs by using gradient penalty as soft constrain to enforce the Lipschitz constraint.
+One research frontier in the area of GANs is to solve the issue of non-convergence [22].
 Heusel et al. [13] propose a two time-scale update rule (TTUR) for training GANs with arbitrary loss functions.
 The authors prove that TTUR converges under mild assumptions to a stationary local Nash equilibrium.

-For those reasons, we use Improved Wasserstein Generative Adversarial Networks (WGAN-GP) [12] with the two time-scale update rule (TTUR) from [13] in this work.
+For those reasons, we use Improved Wasserstein Generative Adversarial Networks (WGAN-GP) [12] with the two time-scale update rule (TTUR) from [13] in our work.